Financing Available! We have financing options available for your next project. Learn more →

 Get Your FREE Quote Today!

-Common Frequently Asked Questions
+Frequently Asked Questions You Should Know

-A concrete footer is the load-bearing base that transfers a structure’s weight into the soil in a safe and steady way.
-When footings are properly sized, they help prevent uneven settling and structural damage over time.
-Anchored Construction & Restoration explains that a well-built footer protects walls, slabs, and posts by providing stable support that fits local soil and load conditions in East Tennessee.
+A concrete footer is the load-bearing base that spreads the weight of a structure into the supporting soil.
+Properly sized footings are important because they help prevent uneven settling and serious structural damage.
+Anchored Construction & Restoration explains that a well-built footer helps protect walls, slabs, and posts by providing stable support suited to East Tennessee soil and load conditions.

-Builders often use the terms interchangeably.
-Both refer to the concrete base beneath foundations and columns.
-In practice, “footing” may describe standard strip or isolated bases, while “footer” is the common homeowner term.
-Anchored Construction & Restoration uses clear language to match what contractors use on site.
+Builders often use both terms to mean the same thing.
+Each one refers to the concrete base under foundations and columns.
+In practice, “footing” may be used for standard strip or isolated bases, while “footer” is the term many homeowners hear more often.
+Anchored Construction & Restoration uses clear language to match the way contractors speak on the job site.

 Footings expand the contact area between the structure and the ground so the soil can bear the load without being pushed past its capacity.
 When the width and depth are correct, the weight is distributed evenly and pressure is reduced at any one spot.
 This helps stop settlement, keeps walls plumb, and maintains long-term strength.